nataliastanko/DockerComplexFibonacci/README.md

 Key names need to be equal to your ```docker-compose.yml``` ```api.environment``` config.
 Values can be different than set up in ```docker-compose.yml```.

-###### EC
+###### ElastiCache

-Create Redis database cluster in Amazon EC (Cluster Mode disabled).
+Create Redis database cluster in Amazon ElastiCache (Cluster Mode disabled).
 Change Node type to t2 cache.t2.micro (low performance, the cheapest) and Number of replicas to 0.
 Check subnets.
 Save with default VPC region number.

 ###### Security Group

-To get services (EB, RDS, EC) connect with each other we need to create a security group (firewall rules) in AWS, which is: allow any traffic from any other AWS service that has this security group.
+To get services (EB, RDS, ElastiCache) connect with each other we need to create a security group (firewall rules) in AWS, which is: allow any traffic from any other AWS service that has this security group.

 Create a new Security Group from VPC service dashboard.
 Save with default VPC region number.
 Edit Inbound Rule for this group.
 Rule type: Custom TCP Rule, Port Range 5432-6379, Source Custom - just created security Group ID.

-Now apply the security group ID to each of 3 services: EB, RDS, EC:
+Now apply the security group ID to each of 3 services: EB, RDS, ElastiCache:

 * In Redis AWS:Modify:VPC Security Groups.
 * In Amazon RDS:AWS Modify:Network & Security:Security group:Apply immediately.